This account of the sale of my flat and the purchase of a house may be of interest to people.

 With a buyer lined up I needed to find a house.
 I started to view houses in early August.
 I was worried what my buyer and my estate agent would say if I took a long time to find a house – but I wasn’t going to buy a house to please them.
 By good luck and some hard work on my part I found a suitable house (a house I really liked, and if the purchase goes through the house I’ll very likely live in for the rest of my life) quite quickly and had an offer accepted on it on 24th September 2015.

 I decided to arrange the survey on the house before seeing the Contract Pack and making additional enquiries.
+I wanted to move things on even though the money spent on the survey would be wasted if the transaction fell through.
+(The survey was done on 14th Oct 2015.)
 This turned out to be a good idea since within a day or two of the survey being done my buyer produced his mortgage offer.
 Without the survey I would not have agreed to aim to exchange on 28th October.
 However with the survey done I decided to agree.